TomasOrtega/QuasiCyclicGQs/README.md

 # Quasi Cyclic Representation of Classical Generalized Quadrangles

 This repository contains the Quasi Cyclic (QC) representation of classical [Generalized Quadrangles](https://en.wikipedia.org/wiki/Generalized_quadrangle) (GQ).
-These have been obtained using the methods described in "Practical Implementation of Geometric Quasi-Cyclic LDPC Codes" by Simeon Michael Ball and Tomàs Ortega.
+These have been obtained using the methods described in "Practical Implementation of Geometric Quasi-Cyclic LDPC Codes" by Simeon Ball and Tomàs Ortega.
 See also [PCT/EP2023/062797](https://patentscope.wipo.int/search/en/detail.jsf?docId=WO2023218050&_cid=P11-LP8MC2-94041-1).

 Standard [.alist](https://www.inference.org.uk/mackay/codes/alist.html) files are provided for LDPC simulations.